milindmadhukar/go-musixmatch/README.md

 # Go-Musixmatch!

-This is a WIP Go wrapper for working with the [Musixmatch](https://www.musixmatch.com/) API.
+This is a Go wrapper for working with the [Musixmatch](https://www.musixmatch.com/) API.

+Documentation can be found at: [Go-Musixmatch Documentation](https://pkg.go.dev/github.com/milindmadhukar/go-musixmatch)

 It aims to support every task listed in the Web API Endpoint Reference, located [here](https://developer.musixmatch.com/documentation).

-*Most of the API endpoints are covered.
-Docs in progress.*
+*All of the API endpoints are covered except the premium ones.*

 ## 💻 Installation